 Longer end caps are a sign of youthfulness.
 Your brain, organs and systems function better when telomere length is preserved.
 Shorter end caps indicate cellular aging.

 Even though telomere shortening is expected as cells divide, things sometimes go wrong.
 If the caps are too short as the cell divides, the ends of the chromosomes can fray or stick to each other.
-This scrambles the genetic information and puts you at risk for diseases often associated with aging such as osteoporosis, obesity, insulin resistance, infectious disease, cancers and death from a heart attack.
+This scrambles the genetic information and puts you at risk for diseases often associated with aging such as osteoporosis, obesity, insulin resistance, infectious disease, various types of cancer, and death by heart attack.

 Studies show clear evidence of the relationship between lifestyle, stress, telomeres and aging.
 Stress, in its many forms, speeds up telomere shortening.